NREL/R2X/docs/source/index.md

 # Welcome to R2X's documentation!

-R2X is a Framework for translating inputs/outputs of power system model to “X” model(s).
+R2X is a translating framework for inputs/outputs of power system model to “X” model(s).

 ## Model coverage